Best Christmas Events in Colorado 2023

 Acacia Park- 115 E Platt Ave, Colorado Springs

 At over 4,600 square feet, there’s plenty of space to skate at Acacia Park.
-Starting November 10th, this is a great family activity before Christmas, and at only $10/per person (including skates!), it’s an affordable one, too!
-Ages 4 and under are free with an adult.
+Starting November 15th, this is a great family activity before Christmas, and prices are $13/per person (including skates!)

 The Heart of Christmas